InfiniteVerma/rrpc/README.md

 #### Usage

-1. clone the repo
+1. Clone the repo

-2. Build it to create rrpc binary
+2. Build it to create `rrpc` binary
 ```
 cargo build
 ```